Common in the form of lichen simplex chronicus; uncommon as atopic dermatitis

 • Application of a thin film of petrolatum can be helpful in sealing in moisture and making the patient more comfortable.

 • Scratching must stop!
 Reduce itching with topical Lidocaine 5% applied up to six times a day as needed to quell the itching.
+(Warn that Lidocaine may burn initially, but will numb the skin after about 60 seconds).

 • Reduce night time scratching with hydroxyzine 10 to 25 to 50 mg orally at bedtime if the patient desires it.
 Benadryl is sometimes helpful as an alternative that patients may be more familiar with.